Materials for liposomes

-BOC Science offers various types of liposome-based nano-gene vectors for our customers.
+BOC Sciences offers various types of liposome-based nano-gene vectors for our customers.
 All liposomes are prepared under sterile conditions.

 Liposomes Composition and Characterization